 An RFQ is a formal request for price quotations from suppliers, detailing the specific goods or services you need.

-Pricing Focus: RFQs are primarily focused on pricing and quantifiable details.
-They are used when the product or service requirements are well-defined.
+• Emphasis on Pricing and Quantifiable Details: RFQs focus primarily on pricing and measurable specifications.
+They are used when the product or service requirements are clearly defined and straightforward.

 RFQs are appropriate when you have a clear understanding of your needs and are looking to compare prices from different suppliers.
 This approach is common for commodities and standardized products.